 You may want to identify and filter out right away some false positives.
 One example might be an alarm indicating scanning of hostsReference to a computer on a network. in the network.
 Such activity can be completely legitimate if performed by an internal network mapper.
 On the other hand, it may be currently benign, but may also be a precursor to a real attack.
 USM Anywhere treats both events equally.

-If you examine an alarm and you determine that the event that triggered it was noise, not a real threat, consider taking the following steps:
+If you examine an alarm and you determine that the event that triggered it was noise, not a real threat, consider taking these steps:

-If not interested in specific alarms, you can do the following:
+- If not interested in specific alarms, you can do: